-Applications for 2014 scholarships will be available on April 1, 2014.
 Both cash awards and tuition waivers are available.
-Culinary professionals (including students and career changers) are encouraged to read the program materials carefully and apply to the programs that best fit their needs.
+Culinary professionals (including students and career changers) are encouraged to read the materials carefully and apply to the programs that best fit their needs.
 The postmark deadline is May 15, 2014.
-Learn more about JBF scholarships and professional grants.

 Types of JBF Scholarships

-The James Beard Foundation Scholarship Program includes a number of recurring scholarships and other scholarships that change year to year.
+The James Beard Foundation Scholarship Program includes a number of scholarships that change year to year.

 Our scholarship program is one of our educational pillars, essential to the fulfillment of our mission to celebrate, nurture, and honor America's diverse culinary heritage through programs that educate and inspire.